harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/cd-services-config-files.md

 ## Important notes on config files

 - Files must be 1MB or less.
-- Only JSON, YAML, and text files are supported.
+- All text files are supported (JSON, txt, XML, etc.) .
 - You cannot use Harness variables in an encrypted text config file.
 - You cannot reference other config files within a config file.
 - Config files cannot be binaries.